natilik/CLEU2024-DEVWKS-2713/workshop/02-deploy-opentel-app.md

 ## Install OpenTelemetry Astronomy Shop Demo
 For the workshop we will use OpenTelemetry Astronomy Shop, a microservice-based distributed system intended to illustrate the implementation of OpenTelemetry in a near real-world environment.
 It is a perfect demo to demonstrate how OpenTelemetry works and what are the benefits.

-We will use Helm to deploy OpenTelemetry Astronomy Shop on our dedicated Kubernetes cluster.
+We will use Helm to deploy OpenTelemetry Astronomy Shop on a dedicated Kubernetes cluster.
+Helm is a package manager for Kubernetes applications.

 You can now add official Consul Helm chart:
 ```bash